qrti/QTools/README.md

   this prevents non-planar faces
 - Keep Faces
   adjacent faces of the edges are kept, they get additional vertices
-  resulting faces might be non-planar
+  resulting faces might be non-planar (see warning)
 - Set Cursor
   sets the cursor to the intersection point